PaperMC/velocitypowered.com/docs/developers/dependencies.md

 }
 ```

 The id of the dependency is the same as the other plugin's `id` from its `@Plugin` annotation.
+This is why having a stable plugin ID is important.

 That's it!
 Now, your plugin will require *wonderplugin* to load, and when it does, it will load *after* wonderplugin.